Listening as An Art and Skill for Improving Relationships

 Source: The Importance of Effective Communication, Edward G. Wertheim, Ph.D.

-In my experience, we seem to run into most problems with incorrectly interpreting non-verbal cues.
-I may hear what your words say, but I may also get different messages from your non-verbal forms of communication.
-I find being consistent in what you mean, not just your words, but also your whole being, is a very effective tool for successful conversation and communication.
+In my experience, we seem to run into most problems with incorrectly interpreting nonverbal cues.
+I may hear what your words say, but I may also get different messages from your nonverbal forms of communication.
+I find consistency in what you mean, not just your words but also your whole being, to be a very effective tool for successful conversation and communication.

 Listening as An Art and Skill for Improving Relationships - Providence Holistic Counseling Services- your short on ears and long on mouth